 Everyone is your mirror.
-This is the greatest of all relationships secrets and the only one you really need to understand to transform all your relationships.
+This is the greatest of all relationship secrets and the only one you need to understand to transform all your relationships.
 Here it is again: every single person in your life is your mirror.
-What this means is that others are always reflecting parts of your own consciousness back to you, giving you an opportunity to really see yourself, to grow and to change your beliefs about who you are and about other people.
-And when you do your relationships will also positively change.
+What this means is that others are always reflecting parts of your consciousness back to you, allowing you to see yourself, to grow and to change your beliefs about who you are and about other people.
+And when you do, your relationships will also positively change.
 The qualities you most admire in others are part of your consciousness and the same goes for the qualities you dislike.
-This then means that to change anything in your relationships, you must be the change you want to see.
+This means that to change anything in your relationships, you must be the change you want to see.

 You can learn to recognise yourself in other people by realising that everything and everyone is your mirror.
 It is only when you understand what it truly means to see yourself reflected back at you, that there is no room for blame, there is no room for judgement and there is no room to feel like a victim of another person's actions or words.
 There is only room for real love based on understanding and gratitude.
 Compromise comes easy, forgiveness is a given and growth is inevitable.
 While this truth applies to all of your relationships, from your family, to your friends and colleagues, and even to those you deem your 'enemy', it is your relationship with your significant other that enables you to take the closest, most accurate look at who you are.

 If your relationship experiences have been difficult to date you have probably surrendered yourself to the negative belief that relationships are difficult or that you are useless in relationships or some variation thereof.
 And so you believe that the only relationship secret out there is luck, timing or Divine Will.
 These beliefs become part of your belief system and by declaring them true even if they are not objective facts, you continue to attract the same relationships.
-And once more you can't help but wonder why what started off with such hope, has again ended with no hope at all, never quite realising that your relationships are reflecting those very beliefs back to you, all in sync with the qualities of your inner world.
+And once more you can't help but wonder why what started with such hope, has again ended with no hope at all, never quite realising that your relationships are reflecting those very beliefs back to you.
 You may have never realised that you are the common denominator.
 Since everyone is your mirror, it can be no other way.

-The mental giant of the New Thought authors, Neville Goddard referred to this truth that everyone is your mirror by saying that "all the people in the world are only yourself pushed out".
+The mental giant of the New Thought authors, Neville Goddard said: "all the people in the world are only yourself pushed out".
 This means that everyone and everything in your experience of reality, which is the only reality you can personally experience, is a projection of your consciousness.
 Your relationships are mirroring who you are, or more accurately who you believe you are, by way of what you assume, what you feel, what you imagine and what you think is true.
 You create your reality and since your relationships are part of your reality, it is you that creates your relationships.

 | continued: page 2-of-3 |